Chart Color Schemes

 Thuringowa Central has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for Thuringowa Central, its population is estimated at around 1,985 as of Nov 2025.
-This reflects an increase from the 2021 Census figure of 1,953 people, a growth of 32 individuals (1.6%).
-The change was inferred from AreaSearch's estimation of resident population at 1,975 following examination of ABS's latest ERP data release in June 2024 and validation of three new addresses since the Census date.
-This level of population equates to a density ratio of 1,050 persons per square kilometer, in line with averages seen across locations assessed by AreaSearch.
-Natural growth contributed approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Thuringowa Central statistical area (Lv2) has an estimated population of around 2,005.
+This reflects an increase of 52 people since the 2021 Census, which reported a population of 1,953 people.
+The change is inferred from the resident population of 1,999 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 3 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,060 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by natural growth that contributed approximately 62.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, are applied for each age cohort.
-Considering the projected demographic shifts, over this period, a decline in overall population is expected, with Thuringowa Central's population projected to decrease by 5 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to increase by 71 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 6 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 71 people.

 Frequently Asked Questions - Population